 A budget option would be to take the bus, or hire a bicycle and get some exercise if you don’t mind braving the roads.

-What to do in Paris in a weekend
+What to do in 2 days in Paris

 Wander around some world-famous museums